 Children are young human beings.
 Some children are very young human beings.
 As human beings children evidently have a certain moral status.
 There are things that should not be done to them for the simple reason that they are human.
 At the same time children are different from adult human beings and it seems reasonable to think that there are things children may not do that adults are permitted to do.
 In the majority of jurisdictions, for instance, children are not allowed to vote, to marry, to buy alcohol, to have sex, or to engage in paid employment.
+Equally there are things that arguably should not be done to children because they are children, such as conscription into military service.
 What makes children a special case for philosophical consideration is this combination of their humanity and their youth, or, more exactly, what is thought to be associated with their youth.
 One very obvious way in which the question of what children are entitled to do or to be or to have is raised is by asking, Do children have rights?
 If so, do they have all the rights that adults have and do they have rights that adults do not have?
 If they do not have rights how do we ensure that they are treated in the morally right way?
 Most jurisdictions accord children legal rights.
 Most countries—though not the United States of America—have ratified the United Nations Convention on the Rights of the Child which was first adopted in 1989.
 The Convention accords to children a wide range of rights including, most centrally, the right to have their ‘best interests’ be ‘a primary consideration’ in all actions concerning them (Article 3), the ‘inherent right to life’ (Article 6), and the right of a child “who is capable of forming his or her own views … to express these views freely in all matters affecting the child” (Article 12) (United Nations 1989).
 However it is normal to distinguish between ‘positive’ rights, those that are recognised in law, and ‘moral’ rights, those that are recognised by some moral theory.
 That children have ‘positive’ rights does not then settle the question of whether they do or should have moral rights.
-However there are at least good political reasons why one might think that the UNCRC provides an exemplary statement – in the language of positive rights – of how children should be treated and regarded.
+However there are at least good political reasons why one might think that the UNCRC provides an exemplary statement—in the language of positive rights—of how children should be treated and regarded.
 Nevertheless the idea of children as rights holders has been subject to different kinds of philosophical criticism At the same time there has been philosophical consideration of what kinds of rights children have if they do have any rights at all.
 The various debates shed light on both the nature and value of rights, and on the moral status of children.

 These matters, to be considered below, need also to be seen as closely tied to at least two other philosophical questions: what is childhood?
 (See the entry on childhood.)
 And, how do the putative rights of children stand in relation to the rights of those adults who, arguably, have rights over children?
 The first question is considered at length in Part I of Archard (2015).
 The second question broaches the issues of parental rights and responsibilities.
 (See the entry on procreation and parenthood.)